-- 1. Data compression: The overhead of data access and movement becomes a serious bottleneck compared to compute overhead in large-scale HPC systems.
-We will integrate data compression techniques into Papyrus to achieve storage reduction and performance improvement. - 2.
-Data encryption: More sensitive data (e.g., health records, DNA data) is being used in distributed infrastructures, and users need practical methods to secure their data throughout its lifecycle.
+This past year, we have added data compression and encryption to Papyrus.
+For data compression, the overhead of data access and movement becomes a serious bottleneck compared to compute overhead in large-scale HPC systems.
+We integrated data compression methods into Papyrus to achieve storage reduction and performance improvement.
+For data encryption, we need to protect sensitive data (e.g., health records, DNA data) that is being used in distributed infrastructures, and users need practical methods to secure their data throughout its lifecycle.
 We will introduce data encryption in Papyrus to add an extra layer of security in the complex scientific workflows.